 Injury Attorneys | Restoring LivesTM

-Using the new logging system should be relatively easy.
-Smartphones and other wireless technology can be used for recording purposes, and companies have anywhere from two to four years to make sure they are in compliance with the new rules.
+Using the electronic logging system should be relatively easy.
+Smartphones and other wireless technology can be used for recording purposes.
 The change to electronic recording for commercial drivers is a long time coming, as Congress has requested electronic recording devices since 1995.

 If you or a loved one have been involved in a truck accident, contact the Indianapolis Truck Accident Attorneys at Wilson Kehoe Winingham today.
 The lawyers at WKW have experience with the trucking industry and can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Statistics from the National Highway Traffic Safety Administration (NHTSA) reveal that 4,761 people were killed in crashes involving large trucks in 2017—a 9% increase from…

 Road accidents are extremely common, and both semi-trucks and passenger vehicle accidents can result in property damage, injury, and death.
 However, many factors apply to…

 The trucking industry is an essential part of the United States economy.
 According to the American Trucking Association’s 2018 statistics, the industry shipped 11.49 billion…